MicrosoftDocs/entra-docs/docs/identity-platform/custom-extension-attribute-collection.md

 This article describes how to extend the user sign-up experience in Microsoft Entra External ID for customers.
 In customer sign-up user flows, event listeners can be used to extend the attribute collection process before attribute collection and at the time of attribute submission:

-- The **OnAttributeCollectionStart** event triggers before the user enters attributes.
+- The **OnAttributeCollectionStart** event occurs at the beginning of the attribute collection step, before the attribute collection page renders.
 You can add actions such as prefilling values and displaying a blocking error.
-- The **OnAttributeCollectionSubmit** event triggers after the user enters attributes.
+- The **OnAttributeCollectionSubmit** event occurs after the user enters and submits attributes.
 You can add actions such as validating or modifying the user's entries.

 In addition to creating a custom authentication extension for the attribute collection start and submit events, you need to create a REST API that defines the workflow actions to take for each event.
 You can use any programming language, framework, and hosting environment to create and host your REST API.
 This article demonstrates a quick way to get started using a C# Azure Function.
 With Azure Functions, you run your code in a serverless environment without having to first create a virtual machine (VM) or publish a web application.